 In order to guarantee objective and competent judgement, we have initiated a corporation with NGOs and the French employment agency (Pole Emploi (PE)), which combined obtain a sufficiently detailed database with respect to low-income households and mobility.

 MAS: What about the economic probability?

 François Rouvier: So far, the program is neither profitable nor creates losses.
-For our dealers the program is, besides the already mentioned aspect, interesting, because they an increase in flexibility: for times of the day in which no customers are scheduled, they can now schedule customers of the program Mobiliz.
+For our dealers the program is, besides the already mentioned aspect, interesting, because they can increase in flexibility: for times of the day in which no customers are scheduled, they can now schedule customers of the program Mobiliz.
 Further, dealers are entitled to refuse to take mobiliz-customers if it is the case, that the portion of the mobiliz-customers is too big.
-Ultimately we thrive for a symbioses between users of the program mobiliz and dealers.
+Ultimately we thrive for a symbiosis between users of the program Mobiliz and dealers.

 MAS: How did you communicate the program Mobiliz?